ericchaves/Manatee/README.markdown

 In this example I'm using structured JSON - setting the table name and the columns (which need to be an array).
 JSON can be tricky for some people - but it's just the same as C# anonymous object declaration and after you do it once or twice you'll dig it.

 The datatypes used here are the same shorthand as the SQL call above - string will be converted the same way (as will money, text, boolean, and so on).
-Also - a bit of sweetness thrown in - if you want to have "audit" columns you can by setting `timestamps` to true.
+In order to add your own datatypes edit the file datatypes.yml Also - a bit of sweetness thrown in - if you want to have "audit" columns you can by setting `timestamps` to true.
 This will drop in two columns: "CreatedOn" and "UpdatedOn" that you should update when saving your data.

 Finally - notice that there's no primary key defined?
 I meant to  - and sometimes we forget these things.
 I won't let you  - if you forget a PK it will automatically added for you (and called "Id").